Brothers on a Road Less Traveled: Programs

 JiM weekends also include an activity that PCC has described as "safe healing touch" or "'father-son-style holding'".
 Dr. Jack Drescher of the American Psychiatric Association has stated that "there is no scientific evidence that 'healthy touch' exercises can help diminish same-sex attractions."
-Wyler has defended the practice as "'touch[ing] a core unmet need from childhood.'"
+Wyler has defended the practice as "touch[ing] a core unmet need from childhood."

+Witnesses testified about Brothers Road programs in Ferguson v.
+JONAH, a lawsuit in which a New Jersey jury found that conversion therapy constituted consumer fraud.

+Some attendees of Brothers Road programs have later spoken out against the organization but others have spoken favorably about their experience.

 2016 Federal Trade Commission complaint

 In February 2016, Brothers Road (then PCC) was "reported to the Federal Trade Commission (FTC) and accused of breaking the prohibition on unfair and deceptive acts" by engaging in sexual orientation change efforts.
-The complaint stated that PCC "defraud[ed] consumers into believing that being gay is tantamount to a mental illness or defect", and added that various mental health organizations had debunked that belief.
+The complaint alleged that PCC "defraud[ed] consumers into believing that being gay is tantamount to a mental illness or defect", and added that various mental health organizations had debunked that belief.
+The complaint was filed on behalf of "a coalition of LGBT and human rights groups", "including the Human Rights Campaign, National Center for Lesbian Rights and the Southern Poverty Law Center".

-In a March 2016 statement, the World Psychiatric Association asserted that "'[there] is no sound scientific evidence that innate sexual orientation can be changed.'"
-PCC founder Rich Wyler "called the [FTC] complaint an 'act of hate and vicious bullying against our community of adult men – gay, bi-sexual, ex-gay and same-sex attracted men [that] choose to not identify as gay...'"
+In a March 2016 statement, the World Psychiatric Association asserted that there "is no sound scientific evidence that innate sexual orientation can be changed".
+Brothers Road co-founder Rich Wyler called the FTC complaint an "act of hate and vicious bullying against our community of adult men—gay, bi-sexual, ex-gay and same-sex attracted men [that] choose to not identify as gay".

 Exit of David Matheson

-In January 2019, Journey Into Manhood co-founder David Matheson announced that he had embraced a gay identity.
+In January 2019, Journey Into Manhood co-founder David Matheson announced that he was disaffiliating from BR and the LDS Church and dating men.